FilippoGaravaglia/GlucoDesk/README.md

 * readable glycemic diary export;
 * configurable display preferences;
 * complete English and Italian localization;
+* a guided first-run stepper and a reusable feature tour;
-* first-launch language onboarding with persistent local preference;
+* persistent first-launch language and onboarding state;
-* glucose awareness notifications;
+* in-app and native glucose awareness notifications;
+* configurable notification intervals, cooldown, consecutive-reading rules, snooze and anti-spam behavior;
 * secure local credential storage where supported by the operating system;
 * privacy-conscious local storage;
+* local backup and restore with versioned ZIP manifests and reading deduplication;
-* a quiet desktop presence through macOS menu bar and Windows tray companion flows.
+* a quiet desktop presence through macOS menu bar and Windows tray companion flows;
+* a responsive desktop layout with animated navigation icons;
+* an About and Support area with project, version, website and feedback links.

 The goal is simple: